4 Ways to Fix Dry Overcooked Beef for a Delicious Meal

 meat-pie_3222569

+Another great solution is to turn your dried-out beef into a delicious filling for meat pies, dumplings, and other tasty dishes.
 All you need is a handy dandy food processor and a bit of oil (like olive oil) to accomplish this.
 You can add more seasoning and other ingredients if you’d like, depending on what kind of filling you’re trying to make.

 Some cooks slowly simmer their beef and pour the contents into their food processor.
 For example, you can repurpose overcooked beef by puréeing in its cooking liquid and adding a bit of sherry wine to create a fabulous tortellini filling.

-Pasta is an excellent dish for this method, since you’re trying to achieve a beef flavor without worrying about the texture and moisture of the meat.
+Pasta is an excellent dish for this method since you’re trying to achieve a beef flavor without worrying about the texture and moisture of the meat.
 In this case, the consistency that counts more is that of your pasta.
+You can use your processed meat filling to create chili or meat sauce.

 Solution 4: Deep Fry It

 If your beef is already overcooked, you might wish to go all the way by throwing it in a deep fryer.
 This method works well for dishes like overcooked brisket, as it’s usually dry-rubbed with spices and salt before cooking.
+This technique creates a beef jerky effect that has a bacon-like texture and makes for a delicious meat snack, perfect for a protein snack before and after workouts.

 What can I do with dry overcooked beef?